 Gender and Conflicts in European History.
 Intensive summer programme organised by MATILDA – European Master in Women’s and Gender History

-- Women’s knowledge and cultural authority
+- Women’s work, networks, and struggles

 KEY INFO